Demographics Are Destiny: Challenges And Opportunities In An Aging Population

 While there is some evidence of a cyclical bounce, along with anticipation of stronger growth ahead, global output remains disappointing.
 Unfortunately, there is little agreement on the cause or cure.

-Arguably the bursting of the credit bubble is still exerting a drag on growth.
+Arguably, the bursting of the credit bubble is still exerting a drag on growth.
 That said, it is worth highlighting that the deceleration in growth predated the financial crisis.
 In the U.S., real growth has been slipping since 2000, coincident to the peak in labor force participation.

 Increasing the rate of labor-force participation is not a panacea.
 This leaves unresolved the mystery of what happened to global productivity.
 But as policy prescriptions go, it is straightforward, intuitive and less contentious than other options.
 The math is simple.
-Over the long-term, faster growth in the labor force equates with faster overall growth.
+Over the long term, faster growth in the labor force equates with faster overall growth.
 To get there, societies must deploy all available resources.
 The elderly are one of the most underused resources.
 It is time to change that.

 This post originally appeared on the BlackRock Retirement Institute.